Joyoti Basu: Early life and education

 Born on 17 December 1957 in the Indian state of West Bengal, Joyoti Basu did her undergraduate studies at the Presidency College, Kolkata and after completing the BSc honors in chemistry, she obtained an MSc from the University of Calcutta.
 Her doctoral research was at the Bose Institute, Kolkata under the guidance of Parul Chakrabarti, which earned her a PhD from Calcutta University.
 She did her post-doctoral work at the laboratory of Jean-Marie Ghuysen at the University of Liège working on mycobacterial cell division and mycobacterial peptidoglycan-biosynthesizing enzymes.
-She joined Bose Institute in 1991 as a faculty member at the department of Chemistry and retired in June, 2018.
+She joined Bose Institute in 1991 as a faculty member at the department of Chemistry.

-Basu resides along Madhab Chatterjee Street in Kolkata.

 Controversy

 Basu's alleged scientific misconduct has been noted widely and has even been covered in media.
 She is widely alleged to have duplicated images leading to retraction of two papers, correction of another two, and, many alleged instances of misconduct listed on Pubpeer.
 Basu has retracted a few of her papers.
 This includes an article published in The Journal of Immunology.